Rebalance the indexer cluster

 searchable_rebalance setting in

-server.conf on the master node.
+server.conf on the manager node.
 If you set

 searchable_rebalance = true, you do not need to specify the searchable mode each time that you initiate a data rebalance.